Malabar large-spotted civet

 The Malabar large-spotted civet (Viverra civettina), also known as the Malabar civet, is a viverrid endemic to the Western Ghats of India.
 It is listed as Critically Endangered on the IUCN Red List as the population is estimated to number fewer than 250 mature individuals.
 It has not been recorded during surveys carried out between 1990 and 2014.

 In the early 1990s, isolated populations still survived in less disturbed areas of South Malabar but were seriously threatened by habitat destruction and hunting outside protected areas.

-It is known as Kannan chandu and Male meru in Kerala വെരുക് (veruk) in Malayalam, and in Karnataka as Mangala kutri, Bal kutri and Dodda punugina.
+It is known as Kannan chandu, Male meru and veruku in Kerala, and in Karnataka as Mangala kutri, Bal kutri and Dodda punugina.

 Taxonomy

 Viverra civettina was the scientific name proposed by Edward Blyth in 1862 for a civet specimen from southern Malabar.

 Reginald Innes Pocock considered V. megaspila and V. civettina to be distinct species.
 Ellerman and Morrison-Scott considered V. civettina a subspecies of V. megaspila.
 IUCN Red List considers it a distinct species.

 There is some controversy as to whether the Malabar civet is even native to the Western Ghats or whether it is a valid species.
 Background information for the specimens is scant, so there is little to no information on its ecology or habits.
 In spite of the heavy habitat destruction in the region, the civet still seems unusually threatened for a small, generalist carnivore.
 The region where the civet was known to occur is the site of a major trading port, formerly including the trade of civets such as the large-spotted civet.
 Due to this, there is some speculation on whether the Malabar civet is an introduced population of the large-spotted civet that eventually died off.